nextensio/agent/go/platforms/apple/README.md

 ## Apple Developer License

-- Open app/nxtapp.xcodeproj file
+- Register your apple developer account through Xcode preferences -> Account
-- Click on nxtapp and nxtTunnel targets, go to Sign & Capabilities to change the respective Team in order to build the apps with Network Extension successfully
+- Open app/nxtapp.xcodeproj file, go to nxtapp and nxtTunnel targets -> Sign & Capabilities to change the respective Team in order to build the apps with Network Extension successfully

 ## Xcode Scheme

 - Xcode Scheme defines a collection of target to build.
 You can pick "My Mac" for MacOS or "iPhone X" for iOS build.

+## Two Processes

+- nxtapp - is the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
+- nxtTunnel - is the tunnel provider process to handle tunnel packet flow.
+Main function is startTunnel() and stopTunnel()